EricZinda/Perplexity/docs/pxHowTo/pxHowTo022Testing.md

 }
 ~~~

-The system is simply recording the input, output, the tree that was used, and an ID.
+The system is simply recording the input, output, the scope-resolved MRS that was used, and an ID.
 There is also an "Enabled" field that you can set to "false" if you want a particular test to be ignored.

 To run the test: